2021 STTACC Virtual Conference eLearning Presentation

 - Visiting Fulbright scholar James Riggall along with Bruce Wolcott and Keith Rowley presented their virtual reality systems, along with their ongoing work developing curriculum for two Winter quarter classes about virtual reality.

 - BC faculty emeritus Debi Griggs and Digital Learning Manager Gordon Hom led a lively roundtable on voice-to-text technologies.

 Universal Design for Learning and Accessibility

-Since online learning is evolving at an increasing pace thanks to newly introduced technologies and new online delivery methodologies, there is increased importance being placed on accessibility in online classes and the need to embed Universal Design for Learning elements in our classes to create flexible and supportive learning environment for all students.
+Since online learning is evolving at an increasing pace thanks to newly introduced technologies and new online delivery methodologies, there is increased importance being placed on accessibility in online classes and the need to embed Universal Design for Learning elements in our classes to create a flexible and supportive learning environment for all students.

 Promoting Radical Inclusion of Disabilities in Education Award

 In 2015, Bellevue College created the DRC’s PRIDE (Promoting Radical Inclusion of Disabilities in Education) Award, with the goal of recognizing Bellevue College faculty or staff who go above and beyond accessibility and actively work toward inclusivity and celebration of people with disabilities as part of what makes BC diverse.
-Each quarter BC employees are acknowledged for their outstanding work to help move Bellevue College toward an institution more welcoming, supportive and celebratory for people with disabilities, thus creating a more equitable educational experience.
+Each quarter BC employees are acknowledged for their outstanding work to help move Bellevue College toward an institution more welcoming, supportive, and celebratory for people with disabilities, thus creating a more equitable educational experience.